About City Council

 Follow City Council on Twitter @NorthCantonCity.

 Meetings of City Council are typically held each Monday at 7 PM with the exception of City holidays and Council's summer and Winter breaks.
 Meetings are held at the North Canton Civic Center across from Price Park.

-All meetings of City Council are open the public and on the second and fourth Monday of each Month the public are invited to address Council on the record.
+All meetings of City Council are open the public and on the second and fourth Monday of each Month the public is invited to comment on legislation before Council.
 Meetings are also live streamed via the City's YouTube page.

 Agendas & Minutes

 Agendas are available prior to the meetings.
 Minutes are available following approval.